ikarabulut/community-frontend-app/README.md

 Community App

-This app This is my first project completed through Actualize coding bootcamp.
+This is my first project completed through Actualize coding bootcamp.
 Community is a one-stop shop to help empower your local community without all of the noise caused by other social sites.

 Community is built on a Rails backend utilizing a Postgres database.
 The frontend is done using Vue.js and Bootstrap.